1984 AFC Asian Cup qualification

-This article details the qualification phase for the 1984 AFC Asian Cup held in Singapore between 1 and 16 December.
+The qualification for the 1984 AFC Asian Cup consisted of 21 teams in four groups.
+Eight teams from the top two of each group advance to the final tournament, joining hosts Singapore and defending champions Kuwait.

 Groups

 North Korea was banned from international competitions for two years by the AFC and FIFA for attacking a referee after the 1982 Asian Games football semi-final match against Kuwait in New Delhi, India.